Israel claims another top Iranian official killed while Iran's attacks kill 2 near Tel Aviv

 Since the United States and Israel attacked Iran to start the war on Feb.
 28, Iran has been targeting the energy infrastructure of its Gulf Arab neighbors, as well as military bases, as part of a strategy to drive up oil prices and put pressure on Washington to back down.

 On Wednesday, Iranian state-run media also reported an attack on facilities associated with its offshore South Pars natural gas field.
-It didn't elaborate and it wasn’t clear if Israel or the United States had carried out the attack, though the U.S. has been operating primarily in southern Iran.
+The Iranian side of the field, the South Pars field, came under attack and was burning, according to reports.
+It wasn't immediately clear if there were any casualties.

+Iran’s state television subsequently said the Islamic Republic would be attacking oil and gas infrastructure in Qatar, Saudi Arabia and the United Arab Emirates after its field was hit.
+Qatar, which shares the South Pars field with Iran, blamed Israel for the attack.

 The price of Brent crude oil, the international standard, remained stubbornly over $100 per barrel in early trading Wednesday, up more than 40% from the start of the war.